 The purpose of the tutorial is to show the typical steps for building a model, running an experiment and reporting results using Modelon Impact.

-Modelon Impact is a web-based modelling and simulation environment.
+Modelon Impact is a web-based modeling and simulation environment.
 Access and use of the tool is through the web browser.

 About the tutorial🔗

-Time to complete tutorial is approximately 20-30 minutes.
+The time to complete the tutorial is approximately 20-30 minutes.